 When we last saw Luther on our screens, in the series five finale, Idris Elba’s troubled detective had been arrested and sent to prison.
 Diehard fans have been left waiting nearly four years to find out what happened next to TV’s favourite anti-hero.
-But the wait is nearly over, as the psychological crime thriller will officially return next year.
+But the wait is nearly over, as the psychological crime thriller will officially return this week year.
+(Watch the trailer here!)

 Luther’s story will continue this time, however, in a feature film co-produced by Netflix and BBC Films.
 The idea for a Luther movie has been floated since 2013 but took a backseat until the series wrapped up in 2019.
 It was not until 2021 that Netflix confirmed its involvement with the project.

-Luther: The Fallen Sun has now been given a release date of March 2023, and will be directed by Jamie Payne and written by creator, Neil Cross.
+Luther: The Fallen Sun has now been given a Netflix release date of March 10, 2023, after appearing in selected cinemas from February 24, and has been directed by Jamie Payne and written by creator, Neil Cross.

 Back in 2021, speaking to MistaJam, Elba said: “I’m super excited and I hope the fans are sort of excited for that.
 It’s been a long time coming for a movie, so I’m excited about that.
 We’ve been making the show for 10 years, so we’re making a film.”